-Tuition for Core Courses, Internship Credits & Professional Development

-Tuition for core courses and internship credits will be offered at a rate of \$575/credit through spring term 2022.
+Tuition for Core Courses, Internship Credits, Professional Development, and UO Electives Tuition for core courses, internship credits, professional development, and UO electives that fulfill degree requirements will be offered at a rate of \$600/credit through Spring 2024.
+Tuition typically increases by 3% in the summer term.
 Credits offered through the Internship Program are the same rate for resident and non-resident students.